blootsvoets/profiling-lesson/00-lesson-00-profiling.md

 ## Learning Objectives

 When you start processing larger datasets on your *local* machine, you may discover that it is not going fast enough.
 And to speed the calculations up, you have to find out what the bottleneck is.
-The main bottlenecks are usually the following:
+The main bottlenecks are usually one or more of the following:

 - memory size
 - CPU core speed